Mike96Angelo/web-worker-manager/README.md

 Use: web-worker-manager

-    The manager will handle all the scariness of "threading" or using "Web Workers".
+    The manager will handle all the scariness of "threading" or using "Web-Workers".
 Just created a worker file that has all your long running tasks on it.
-The manager will supply a worker object that will handle all thread communications, just use "worker.on(taskName, taskFunction)" in your worker file to register your tasks.
+The manager will supply a worker object that will handle all thread communications, just use "worker.on" method in your worker file to register your tasks.

 To use web-worker-manager: